i-agrawal/machine-learning/regression/linear/README.md

         0 1 2 3 4

-       as you can guess the point needs to move to the right to reach the minimum the reason we know this is the slope is pointing that way and how do we get slope of a function, through derivatives (yay!)
+       as you can see the point needs to move to the right to reach the minimum the reason we know this is the slope is pointing that way and how do we get slope of a function? through derivatives (yay!)

        so we continuously move in the direction pointed by the derivative we will eventually reach our answer